puma/puma/docs/puma_support.md

  "Ruby version" refers to the https://github.com/ruby/ruby implementation.
 Puma also supports other Ruby implementations (the origin of Puma involves an alternate Ruby implementation, rubinius) see below.

 Puma supports "Ruby upstream + 2 versions".
 Ruby upstream support is documented at this page https://www.ruby-lang.org/en/downloads/branches/.
-At this time of writing, it is 3 "major" versions, where a major version is X.Y with X.Y.Z being a patch release.
+At this time of writing, it is 3 "minor" versions, where a minor version is X.Y with X.Y.Z being a patch release.
 If a Ruby version is not EOL, it is supported.
 Because we support "+ 2 versions", if 3.2 is the last non-EOL version, Puma will support 3.1 and 3.0 as well.
 The Puma team recommends you always use the latest Ruby release.

 When Puma supports a Ruby version, it will include that version in the CI matrix.
 The gemspec specifies the minimum supported Ruby versions.
 If a bug is reported, the report must be reproducible on a currently supported Ruby version.